wtertinek/Linq2Acad/README.md

 }
 ```

-Creating a group and adding all Lines in the model space to it:
+Creating a group and adding all lines in the model space to it:

 ```c#
 var editor = Application.DocumentManager.MdiActiveDocument.Editor;